Where To Find Creative Inspiration: Unlocking Your Imagination

 Creating A Space That Is Conducive To Creativity

-You may not realise it, but your surroundings can significantly affect how much inspiration you have.
+You may not realise it, but your surroundings can significantly impact the amount of inspiration you have.
 You should consider:

 - Designating a specific area for creative activities in your house or apartment